OlaBekkevold/Weather-App/README.md

 ### Important
 The website doesn't work when running the files locally.
 You have to use something like the Live Server extension on VS Code or use NodeJS.

+### API key
+You have to get your own API key to use this website, which you can get from https://openweathermap.org/api. script.js contains explanations on where to place it.

 ### Local weather data
 Press the arrow icon on the top left page and after a few seconds the weather data about your location will appear.